Russell-Pollari/stripe2qbo/README.md

 > Requires a QBO developer account and an QBO app with a client ID and secret.
 See [here](https://developer.intuit.com/app/developer/qbo/docs/develop/authentication-and-authorization/oauth-2.0)

+> Requires a Stripe account with Connect enabled

 ### Server

 `$ python3 -m venv venv`